RoelKroes/TBTracker/README.md

 - Internal temperature
 - Internal voltage

-You will need to extra Arduino libraries to be able to compile this sketch.:
+You will need two extra Arduino libraries to be able to compile this sketch.:

  https://github.com/jgromes/RadioLib (Radiolib)
  https://github.com/mikalhart/TinyGPSPlus (tinyGPS++)